 How were these vaccines developed so quickly?

 The speed to development of these vaccines may seem fast.
-But there were no cutting corners.
-The apparent speed comes from unprecedented worldwide collaboration between:
+But there was no cutting corners.
+The apparent speed comes from worldwide collaboration between:

 The U.S. government was able to help aid faster development, too.
 It worked closely with pharmaceutical companies and supported swift distribution efforts.

 All vaccines come with side effects or some risk.
-But the FDA, in authorizing the Moderna and Pfizer vaccines, concluded that their benefits outweighed their risks.
+But the FDA, in authorizing the COVID-19 vaccines, concluded that their benefits outweighed their risks.

 Are these vaccines effective?